Applying for Grants

 Know the Basics

-The first step in applying for most grants, particularly federally-funded awards, is filling out a Free Application for Federal Student Aid, or FAFSA.
-That application will come up with your Expected Family Contribution (EFC), which will determine what the government expects you to come up with as far as financing your education.
-The results of your FAFSA, which you’ll see on the Student Aid Report (SAR) sent to you, will give you a better idea of grants you could receive from the government, the state, and your intended college.
-Some state-sponsored or college-based grants will require additional applications for their grant funding, as many have academic requirements outside of any need-based qualifications.
-Pay attention to the details of each award you’re going for so that you don’t submit an incomplete application, as grant funding waits for no one.
-Funding levels of federal grants in particularly change annually, so if you apply after the deadline or even later than the early birds who file their financial aid applications as soon as they’re available, you could be out of luck.
+The first step in applying for most grants, particularly federally-funded awards, is completing a Free Application for Federal Student Aid, or FAFSA.
+The application calculates your Expected Family Contribution (EFC), which will determine what the government expects from you financially.
+The results of your FAFSA, which is seen on the Student Aid Report (SAR) sent to you, will provide a better idea as to what grants you could receive from the government, the state, and your prospective college.
+Some state-sponsored or college-based grants will require additional applications for their grant funding, since many have academic requirements outside of any need-based qualifications.
+Pay attention to the details of each award you’re going for so that you don’t submit an incomplete application.
+Grant funding waits for no one.
+Funding levels of federal grants change annually, so if you apply after the deadline or too late in the season, you may be out of luck.

 Am I eligible?

-While the vast majority of grants are need-based, some may pay more attention to specific student characteristics over others.
-The most popular grants are broken down by the federal, state and college level, but many private organizations and local groups have grant funds set up to help you get to college.
-Students going into fields where there is a high need for new graduates may also find a plethora of options for grant funding.
-Many states offer grants to students based on specific criteria, such as whether the student is a minority or planning to pursue a particular high need field, especially if that state is lacking new recruits in certain areas, such as education or nursing.
-Grants are very specific, so don’t waste time applying for awards you don’t qualify for when you could be finding grants specific to you.
+While the vast majority of grants are need-based, there are those that focus on student-specific characteristics.
+The most popular grants are broken down by the federal, state and college level; but many private organizations and local groups have established funds to support higher education.
+Students pursuing fields where graduate students are needed may also find a plethora of options for grant funding.
+Many states offer grants to students based on specific criteria, such as whether the student is a minority or planning to pursue a particular high-need field, especially if that state has particular high-needs fields.
+Grants are very specific, so focus on the ones you are likely to receive.
 Be sure to read the fine print, as well.
-Some grants will be awarded with the understanding that you’ll do something for whoever is awarding the funding, such as spending several years teaching in a high-needs school district.
-Doing some research will allow you to maximize your chances of not only landing more free money, but learning about all the possibilities out there to do so.
+Some grants will be awarded with the understanding that you will contribute back to the grant provider, such as spending several years teaching in a high-needs school district.
+Conducting your own research will allow you to maximize your chances of not only landing more free money, but learning all the possibilities out there.

 Latest College & Financial Aid News